 Size: Our Facility is small.
-We only have 15 Suites.
 This allows us to really get to know your dog and to spend quality time with them.

 Climate Control: Our Facility is climate controlled.
 You don’t have to worry if your dog will get too hot or too cold.
 Our facility is never colder than 64 degrees and never warmer than 70 degrees.

 Safety: Your dog’s safety in our Number 1 priority.
 While we walk your dog, we will take NO chances of your dog getting away from us.
 Therefore, we Double-Leash your pet with two adjustable slip leads with a ‘locking’ feature.
 Not only can your dog not back out of these slip leads, but by double-leashing your pet, it insures that if one leash breaks, there is a backup to keep your dog from getting away.
 We also ‘wrap’ the leashes around our wrists/hands in case a dog decides to ‘bolt’.
 In addition, for safety reasons, we do NOT allow dogs from different families to intermingle.
 While some may think this is ‘cute’, it can be dangerous.
 We have heard horror stories of dogs that have been allowed to ‘play’ with other strange dogs and the ending was literally deadly.
 Please remember that no amount of ‘behavioral assessment’ can predict what may happen in a real life setting.
 Remember, your dog is a pack animal, and they WILL try to establish a hierarchy.